badly-drawn-wizards/vangogh_oc_fix/README.md

 # Description
 A linux kernel module to override AMD Van Gogh APU PowerPlay limits for CPU.
-This is useful if you have overclocked your SteamDeck but still want to use PowerTools to set clock limits.
+This is useful if you have overclocked your SteamDeck but still want to use PowerTools to set CPU clock limits.
+You do not need this for GPU overclocking.

 Note that you still need a `pt_oc.json` to tell PowerTools that it can go that hard.
 Conservesly, the way PowerTools works as of writing this (2023-03-06) will not go past stock settings even if you have a `pt_oc.json` but not this module.
 Similarly, you still need to set your maximum clock speed through the BIOS, either through SmokelessUMAF or SD_Unlocker depending on your BIOS version.